Impacts of packed bed polydispersity and deformation on fine particle transport: Effect of deformation on trapping

 \subsection{Effect of material properties}

-Granular packed beds find application across a diverse applications, spanning from pharmaceutical \cite{sunRelationshipTensileStrength2018} and biomedical applications \cite{dalyHydrogelMicroparticlesBiomedical2020} to nuclear reactors \cite{rycroftGranularFlowPebblebed2013}, ion exchange beds \cite{tiihonenElasticityIonexchangeResin2001}, and geophysical scenarios \cite{debModelingGranularBedstone2008}.
-In addition to the broad span of particle sizes making it necessary to account for the particle size distribution, as discussed in Section II, the Young's moduli of materials can exhibit substantial variation, ranging from a few kilopascals to several gigapascals: 20 kPa for hydrogels \cite{dalyHydrogelMicroparticlesBiomedical2020} employed in biomedical applications, 0.0027-0.005 GPa for expanded polystyrene \cite{chenStaticDynamicMechanical2015}, 0.001-0.05 GPa for silicone rubber at small strain \cite{PropertiesSiliconeRubber}, 0.2-4 GPa for polymers \cite{amitay-sadovskyEvaluationYoungModulus1998,premalalComparisonMechanicalProperties2002}, 48-84 GPa for glass \cite{PropertiesFloatGlass}, 68 GPa for aluminum \cite{nayarMetalsDatabook1997}, and 200 GPa for steel \cite{nayarMetalsDatabook1997}.
+Granular packed beds are used across diverse applications, with the Young's moduli of the particles ranging from a few kilopascals (e.g. 20 kPa for hydrogels \cite{dalyHydrogelMicroparticlesBiomedical2020} employed in biomedical applications) up to several gigapascals (e.g. 200 GPa for steel \cite{nayarMetalsDatabook1997}).
 The Poisson ratios for these materials vary between 0.2 and 0.4.
 Eqs. \ref{eq:rtdel} and \ref{eq:delhertz} provide the relationship between material properties ($E$ and $\nu$), the applied force ($F$), particle deformation ($\delta$), and the trapping threshold ($R_t$).

-As examples, consider four Young's modulus values ($E = 0.1$ GPa, $0.5$ GPa, $1$ GPa, and $10$ GPa) and a 4 mm diameter particle with a Poisson ratio of $\nu = 0.3$.
+As examples, consider four Young's modulus values ($E = 0.1$ GPa, $0.5$ GPa, $1$ GPa, and $10$ GPa) and a 4 mm diameter bed particle with a Poisson ratio of $\nu = 0.3$.
 As shown in Fig. \ref{fig:sr_f}, for a given applied force $F$, softer materials (lower $E$), exhibit larger overlaps, leading to higher trapping thresholds, while the trapping threshold is barely affected for large $E$.
 For instance, for $E=10$ GPa, at $F$ = 6 N, the trapping threshold is $R_t = 6.57$, but increases to $R_t = 9.84$ for $E=0.1$ GPa.